yinfredyue/yinfredyue.github.io2/_posts/2021-04-16-[1]-OS-bootstrap.md

 ## BIOS ROM

 BIOS loads bootloader from disk into memory.
-If the disk is bootable, the first sector is called the boot sector.
+If the disk is bootable, the first sector is called the *boot sector*.
 BIOS loads the boot sector into memory at physical address 0x7c00 through 0x7dff, and uses `jmp` instruction to set the `CS:IP` to `0000:7c00`, passing control to the boot loader.
 Theses addresses are designed arbitrarily by Intel.

 ## Bootloader

-The bootloader loads the kernel from disk into memory.
-The kernel is in ELF format.
+The bootloader loads the kernel from disk.
+The kernel is stored starting from the 2nd disk sector, in ELF format.

 When compiling and linking a C program, the compiler transforms source file `.c` into *object file* `.o`.
 The object file contains assembly instructions in binary format (0's and 1's).
 The linker combines all object files into a single *binary image* like `obj/kern/kernel` in the ELF format.
 ELF: Executable and Linkable Format.